felixlopz/hubrise-test-task/content/contributing/en/style-guide.md

   * *Modify the order details.*
   * *Remove all orders.*

-Avoid using lists to repeat all fields to fill-in shown in the UI.
+Avoid using lists to repeat all fields to fill in shown in the UI.
 For context, include a screenshot instead and refer to fields you need to provide information on.

 ## References